Allied Critical Metals Inc.: Allied Critical Metals Further Highlights Rapid Payback, Capital Efficiency and Infrastructure from Borralha PEA

 Initial Capital Allocation and Operational Costs

-The Borralha PEA estimates initial capital7 of approximately US$91 million, with sustaining capital8 of approximately US$87 million and total life-of-mine capital9 of approximately US$178 million.
+The Borralha PEA estimates initial capital[7] of approximately USD $91.5 million, with sustaining capital[8] of approximately USD $87 million and total life-of-mine capital[9] of approximately USD $178 million.
 The initial capital requirement reflects a compact project design integrating underground mine development, process plant construction and site infrastructure.

 Table 3 - Initial Capital Costs